SayemTaher/delivery-service-website/README.md

 ### 🔒 Note

 No one can register as an admin directly.
 Registered users can choose between user or delivery rider roles during registration.
+Use the following credentials to view and explore the features available for an admin email : sayemtaher788@gmail.com password : Sayem360

 ---